go-leap/dev/go/gen/readme.md

 Package `github.com/go-leap/dev/go/gen` provides AST nodes for generating Go code.
-These are by design simpler and more lightweight than `go/ast`, given that the latter is designed to represent existing-and-parsed code (keeping track of much housekeeping), while this package only focuses on ad-hoc assemblage of newly-to-be-emitted Go sources.
+These are by design simpler and more lightweight than `go/ast`, given that the latter is designed to represent existing-and-parsed code (keeping track of much housekeeping), while the `udevgogen` package only focuses on ad-hoc assemblage of newly-to-be-emitted Go sources.

 As a noteworthy goodie, all `func`s that have named return values automatically get a final `return` statement appended to their `Body` at code-gen time, if